rementia/vocab-app/docs/manual-test-checklist.md

 * [ ] Difficult state is reflected in the UI
 * [ ] Difficults mode displays difficult words
 * [ ] Removing a difficult word in difficults mode does not break the display
-* [ ] Difficult words are saved to localStorage as fallback
 * [ ] When logged in, difficult words are saved to Firestore `portfolioUsers/{uid}`

 ## 8. localStorage